 Keep All Operating Systems and Software Updated

-It is a renowned fact all around the world how new versions of operating systems and software can help employees safeguard their device from new security threats.
-For this reason, it is important for users to keep their device updated regularly.
+It is a renowned fact all around the world how new versions of operating systems and software can help employees safeguard their devices from new security threats.
+For this reason, it is important for users to keep their devices updated regularly.

 Enforce Data Recovery Procedures